Why Buenos Aires Belongs on Every Traveller’s Bucket List

 Car Rental

-If you’re planning a road trip from Buenos Aires, car hire is available at Ezeiza Airport, Aeroparque, and various city locations.
-Local and international rental firms operate here, including Hertz, Europcar, and Localiza.
+If you’re planning a road trip beyond the capital, car hire is widely available in Buenos Aires.
+Rental desks operate at Ezeiza International Airport, Aeroparque Jorge Newbery Airport, and several locations across the city centre.
+Both international and regional providers operate here, including Hertz, Europcar, and Localiza.

 Walking